douicoder/Finance-Advisor/README.md

 5. 🌐 Open your browser and navigate to `http://127.0.0.1:5000/`.
 6. 📝 Enter your financial details into the form provided.
 7. ✅ Submit the form to receive customized financial advice tailored to your needs.
-8.You can Check out a demo on `https://financial-adviser-sgut.onrender.com/`
+8. You can Check out a demo on `https://financial-adviser-sgut.onrender.com/`

 ## File Structure